nodamushi/Udon/README.md

 - `udon.saveInWorkspaceOnly`: Prevent saving outside the workspace (displays an error).
 - `udon.execPath`: The path to the executable file of [climg2base64](https://github.com/nodamushi/climg2base64).
 - `udon.baseDirectory`: The base directory for saving images.
+- `udon.baseDirectories`: Specifies the base directory for saving images using pattern matching.
 - `udon.defaultFileName`: The default file name for saved images.
 - `udon.rule`: A string template for the text inserted into the editor when pasting.
 - `udon.suffixLength`: The number of digits in the numbered suffix when filenames conflict (e.g., 001).
 Setting this to 3 results in a suffix like 001.